arturwolek/MEGR8090_Estimation/index.md

 ---
-title: Course Webpage
+title: MEGR 7090/8090: Dynamic System Learning and Estimation
 layout: default
 ---

-Welcome to the course webpage for:
+Welcome to our course webpage!
-MEGR 7090/8090 - Dynamic System Learning and Estimation UNC Charlotte, Fall 2024

 ## Syllabus
 Click [here](syllabus.pdf) for the syllabus